SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 These topics provide basic information about your Sumo Logic account, and how to design your Sumo Logic implementation for your use case.

-* [Sumo Logic Account Types] (../../../Manage/01Manage_Subscription.md): The feature set of your Sumo Logic organization will depend on what type of Sumo Logic account you have.
+* [Sumo Logic Account Types](/docs/manage/manage-subscription): The feature set of your Sumo Logic organization will depend on what type of Sumo Logic account you have.
 Review the list to make sure your account fits your use case.
 You can upgrade at any time.
 * [Sumo Logic Components](sumo-logic-components.md): Sumo Logic is comprised of just a few components: Collectors, Sources, the Sumo Logic Cloud, and the Sumo Logic Web Application.
 Learn how these components work together here.
 * [Design your Deployment] (../../../03Send-Data/01-Design-Your-Deployment.md) Depending on your use case, you may need to use Installed or Hosted Collectors.
 Use this topic to help you determine what your organization will need.
 * [Best Practices: Local and Centralized Data Collection] (../../../03Send-Data/01-Design-Your-Deployment/Best-Practices:-Local-and-Centralized-Data-Collection.md): Which method is right for you?
-* [System Requirements](system-requirements.md  These topics include information on basic hardware requirements for Sumo Logic Collectors, supported web browsers for best performance, and supported log encoding.
+* [System Requirements](system-requirements.md:) These topics include information on basic hardware requirements for Sumo Logic Collectors, supported web browsers for best performance, and supported log encoding.
-* [Preferences Page] (../../05Customize-Your-Sumo-Logic-Experience/Preferences-Page.md):  Set the Preferences on your personal Sumo Logic account for settings such as your password, web session timeout, default time zone, and more.
+* [Preferences Page](manage-account.md#my-preferences):  Set the Preferences on your personal Sumo Logic account for settings such as your password, web session timeout, default time zone, and more.

 ## Collecting logs and metrics

 To send your data to Sumo Logic, you’ll need to learn how to configure Collectors and Sources.

 * [Metadata Naming Conventions] (../../../03Send-Data/Sources/04Reference-Information-for-Sources/Metadata-Naming-Conventions.md): Prior to configuring Collectors, it is a good idea to establish a naming convention for Sources, Collectors, and especially metadata tags.
 * [Compare Installed and Hosted Collectors] (../../../03Send-Data/01-Design-Your-Deployment/Compare-Installed-and-Hosted-Collectors.md):  Before you can send data to Sumo Logic, you'll need to decide what type of Collectors make sense for your use case: Installed Collectors or Hosted Collectors.